uvarc/rc-website/content/userinfo/rivanna/slurm.md

 ./mycode
 ```

-In our installation of SLURM, the default starting directory is the directory from which the batch job was submitted, so it may not be necessary to change directories.
+In our installation of Slurm, the default starting directory is the directory from which the batch job was submitted, so it may not be necessary to change directories.

 - - -

-# Configurable Options in SLURM
+# Configurable Options in Slurm

-SLURM refers to processes as "tasks."
+Slurm refers to processes as "tasks."
 A task may be envisioned as an independent, running process.
-SLURM also refers to cores as "cpus" even though modern cpus contain several to many cores.
+Slurm also refers to cores as "cpus" even though modern cpus contain several to many cores.
 If your program uses only one core it is a single, sequential task.
 If it can use multiple cores on the same node, it is generally regarded as a single task, with multiple cores assigned to that task.
 If it is a distributed code that can run on multiple nodes, each process would be a task.

 ## Options

-Note that most SLURM options have two forms, a short (single-letter) form that is preceded by a single hyphen and followed by a space, and a longer form preceded by a double hyphen and followed by an equals sign.
+Note that most Slurm options have two forms, a short (single-letter) form that is preceded by a single hyphen and followed by a space, and a longer form preceded by a double hyphen and followed by an equals sign.
 In a job script these options are preceded by a pseudocomment `#SBATCH`.
 They may also be used as command-line options on their own.

 | Option | Usage |
 |---|---|